 - Download the theme using either the steps in Section 11.6, “Manually Downloading Module or Theme Files” or Section 3.5, “Using Composer to Download and Update Files”.

-Run the following Drush commands, giving the project name (for example, mayo) as a parameter:
+Run the following Drush commands, giving the project name (for example, honey) as a parameter:

-drush en mayo drush config-set system.theme default mayo
+drush theme:enable honey drush config:set system.theme default honey

 - Follow the instructions on the screen.